Volume by type of exam

 Why we measure it - Our pediatric radiology team performs more than 100,000 imaging tests on children of all ages every year.
 The type of test given is decided based on requests by referring physicians or determined by our specialists.
 Patient safety is our number one concern when performing any kind of imaging test on a child.

 What this means - Our specialists have experience performing different types of imaging exams.
 We have high volumes for X-ray, MRI, Ultrasound and CT tests.
-Our numbers decreased slightly in the second and third quarters due to the departure of one of our providers.

 About the data - These data show our volumes for the different types of exams and treatments available to our patients.
 To contact the interventional radiology team, call (414) 266- 3152.

 Related dimensions of care:

 - We are part of the Image Gently campaign, an initiative of the Alliance for Radiation Safety in Pediatric Imaging.
 The campaign goal is to increase awareness of the opportunities to lower radiation dose when imaging children.

 - Children's Hospital is one of a few pediatric hospitals in the country that uses the state-of-the-art EOS low-dose radiation scanner.
 This scanner is mainly used for children with a spine problem called scoliosis.